 How did I arrive at comparing these two blenders?
 Being an engineer type, I started with a review of motor power (see the 'More Power' paragraph in the "Common Features" section below).
 This led me to the newest releases of Vitamix blenders.
 Of these, I noticed that the highest and lowest priced blenders (new, not reconditioned) both look very similar, almost identical, even in name.
-At quick glance, the only difference is a zero in the name - 7500 as opposed to 750.
+At a quick glance, the only difference is a zero in the name—7500 as opposed to 750.

-The Biggest Difference Between Vitamix 7500 Vs 750
+The Biggest Difference Between Vitamix 7500 and 750